April 16, 2012

 **** No Ads **** **** Publish reports to Google Docs (Beta) **** **** Adapted for tablets **** The application will help Scrum Masters at daily Scrums to gather impediments and help team members stay focused, restrict the meeting duration to 15 minutes.
 Every meeting is immediately followed by a scrum report with all the collected issues and meeting details to show who was too talkative.
 Features - Meeting duration timer and timer for every participant to keep everyone focused on agenda - Participant details, photo can be imported from Phone Contacts.
 Contacts can be synchronized with Google contacts - A photo can be also captured using a phone camera or taken from a picture gallery - Collected Action items, issues can be shared via Google Docs or sent as Excel report to e-mail Key words: Agile tool, Scrums, Daily Scrum, Standup, Scrum Master, Meetings, Meeting Notes, Meeting Minutes

-There is NO notice anywhere within the app that tells you the dev is going to share every document with them.
-There's no disclosure of why they need access to USB storage.
+There is NO notice anywhere within the app that tells you the app is going to share every document with the dev.
+There’s no disclosure of why they need access to USB storage.

 How have no others users reported this yet??